hayderab/Group_18_finalProject_InteRobotic/README.md

 6. In a new terminal, run: " _./maze_robot_package.sh_ "
 7. In a new terminal, you can run a file for testing: " _rosrun maze_robot_package main.py_ "

-After the above steps, Stage ROS should be executed (due to step 6) and on your terminal you should see the grid's dictionary (due to step 7).
+After the above steps, Stage ROS should be executed (due to step 6) and you should see the robot moving straight and then upward (due to step 7).

 **Note**: As a target, I setup the cells in the centre of the maze (8 <= x <= 10 and 9 <= y <= 11) given _reward = 10_